itsbonczek/kingpin/README.md

 ### Dynamic framework

-Currently latest frameworks are included to the project's tree, they are located in the `kingpin-frameworks' folder.
+Currently latest frameworks are included to the project's tree, they are located in the `kingpin-frameworks` folder.
 If you want to use kingpin as framework be sure to read short documentation about using [Kingpin as dynamic framework](https://github.com/itsbonczek/kingpin/blob/master/Documentation/Framework.md).

 ## Documentation